 - The tables to be synchronized contain primary keys or UNIQUE NOT NULL indexes.

 - The value of the wal_level parameter is set to logical for the source PolarDB-O cluster.
 This setting ensures that logical decoding is supported in write-ahead logging (WAL).
-For more information, see Change the values of cluster parameters.
+For more information, see Configure cluster parameters.

 - In this scenario, DTS supports only incremental data synchronization.
-DTS does not support initial schema synchronization and initial full data synchronization.
+DTS does not support initial schema synchronization or initial full data synchronization.